-Introduction
+1. Introduction

-All students and staff have a fundamental right to be protected from harm.
+1.1 All students and staff have a fundamental right to be protected from harm.

 The Governors of Cotham School have a duty to safeguard and promote the welfare of children and create and maintain a safe learning environment.
-Cotham School should identify where there are safeguarding concerns and take action to address them, in partnership with other organisations where appropriate and in accordance with local inter-agency procedures.
+The school should identify where there are safeguarding concerns and take action to address them, in partnership with other organisations where appropriate and in accordance with local inter-agency procedures.

-Cotham staff have a positive role to play in Safeguarding and Child Protection as their position often allows them to be able to observe outward signs of abuse and changes of behaviour in students.
+1.2 Cotham staff have a positive role to play in Safeguarding and Child Protection as their position often allows them to be able to observe outward signs of abuse and changes of behaviour in students.